Dennilton

 Dennilton is a town in Sekhukhune District Municipality in the Limpopo province of South Africa.

 The town, which consists of 99.5% of Black residents, lies on the provincial border with Mpumalanga and many travel to their places of work in Gauteng on a daily basis.
 Before the town was incorporated into Limpopo it was part of Mpumalanga Province.
-Most people from this area do their shopping in Groblersdal, Middelburg, Marble Hall and Pretoria.
+The town is along the R25 road between Bronkhorstspruit and Groblersdal.